microsoft/playwright/docs/src/browsers.md

 pwsh bin/Debug/netX/playwright.ps1 install-deps chromium
 ```

-It's also possible to combine `install-deps` with `install` and install by that the browsers and OS dependencies with a single command.
-This would do both for Chromium, but you can also leave it out.
+It's also possible to combine `install-deps` with `install` so that the browsers and OS dependencies are installed with a single command.

 ```bash js
 npx playwright install --with-deps chromium